-Child and Adolescent Art Psychotherapy and Supervision
+Child and Adolescent Psychotherapy

-Providing psychotherapeutic services to children and adolescents and supervision to fellow psychotherapists and professionals working in the field of child and adolescent mental health.
+Providing psychotherapeutic services to children and adolescents and supervision to fellow psychotherapists working with young people.

+Rachel has extensive experience working across educational systems, addiction services and the community arts, this brings expertise and depth to her work.
+As a Supervisor she promotes reflective practice, humility and openness.
 Rachel sees artistic expression as a tool with which to connect to the self, each other and the world around us.
-Creativity can promote development and communication both within the therapeutic and supervisory space.
+Creativity can promote development and foster an increase in communication both within the therapeutic, as well as the supervisory space providing insight and additional perspectives.

 Rachel's Services